en

 Address: 1-2 Ninomaru, Naka Ward, Nagoya, Aichi 460-0032

-Access: Take the Meijo subway line and get off at Shiyakusho Station.
+Access: Take the Meijo subway line and get off at Nagoyajo Station.
 It is a 3-minute walk from exit 7 to the East Gate of Nagoya Castle and the start of the Wisteria Corridor.

 Website | Google Maps